Buscador

 Lo que piensa Google sobre las capas de accesibilidad

-En Inclusive Marketing - Disabled people se explica lo siguiente sobre las capas de accesibilidad (accessibility overlay):
+En Inclusive Marketing - Disabled people - Web Accessibility se explica lo siguiente sobre las capas de accesibilidad (accessibility overlay):

 Consider the limitations of overlays: Web overlay widgets are a popular way to attempt to improve website accessibility automatically.
 While these add-ons try to improve certain features, they do not address the root issues necessary to reach full compliance and may even interfere with the website’s proper functioning.